kimberlym4488/codewars/README.md

 My codewars solving process and solutions.

 I love solving problems so let's take on some codewars.
-Posting my solutions by kata level (8-1, 8 is beginner, 1 is crazy expert).
+Posting my solutions by kata level (1 through 8, but 8 is beginner and 1 is crazy expert).

 ## Contact